kennethwangyongqi/DISMIoTAgriPi/README.md

 #### Three RPi PiCamera

 The Pi Camera is mounted on and connects through a ribbon cable to the Raspberry Pi.
 We will be using the Pi Camera to capture images on the greenhouse as well as the farms.

+For the greenhouse RPi, the PiCamera is utilized to see who is at the doorstep when accessing the RFID door.

+For the farm 1 and 2 RPi, the PiCamera is utilized and positioned to capture photos of the potted plant/farm.

 #### Three LCD Screen
 We will be using three 16x2 i2c LCD Screens for each Raspberry Pi.
 The LCD Screens will be used to dictate data readings on the physical screen:

 -	Greenhouse – Temperature & Humidity
--	Farm 1 – Temperature & Humidity
+-	Farm 1 – Soil moisture & water pump activation
--	Farm 2 – Temperature & Humidity
+-	Farm 2 – Soil moisture & AWS SNS alerts

 Connect both pins on the lcd and the RPi as followed:

 | LCD Pin | RPi Pin |	Jumper Color |
 | :------: | :---------: | :--------: |